 Is your website optimized to position you ahead of your competitors?
 If your site is failing to rank high, this could mean it’s time for an update.

 Analyze your SEO coding.
 Outdated SEO strategies are bypassed by the newer Google algorithms, which reduce your site’s ranking.
 Once considered popular, “keyword packing” could now penalize you.
 While SEO was not a big deal a few years ago, it is now the bread and butter of your business.
 You need to be easily discovered by potential clients and you need to show up at the very top of search lists in order to be noticed and imposed yourself on the market.
 Take time to understand your industry keyword battles to create an efficient strategy.

 To understand your performance rate, take a look at Google’s webmaster tools and analytics/Bing webmaster tools.
 Intelligent insights beyond “page views” and “unique visitors” are increasingly important to determine what works and what doesn’t on your website.

 To be relevant, you need to engage people within seconds of landing on your site.
 “We’ve run tests.
 If you can make the site a second faster, you can drive engagement by 5 percent” says Cait O’Riordan, Chief Information Officer at The Financial Times (FT).
 FT recently redesigned its site to optimize speed and user experience.

-If your pages takes more then a few seconds to load, you should seriously consider revising your website and updating its speed.
+If your pages take more then a few seconds to load, you should seriously consider revising your website and updating its speed.

 How many of your visitors leave without interacting with your site?
 If the number is consistently above 50% or you don’t know the answer at all, then you need to think about your online marketing strategy.